How to know good quality leather/

-1) Full grain- also called Aniline- This is leather processed without any attempt to hide or cover the natural markings that occur during the animals life like bug bites or scratches.
-Full grain is soft and pliable between 1.5-2.0 mm in thickness.
-Full grain is the strongest top of the line and best quality leather to use for motorcycle leathers.
+1) Full grain- also called Aniline- Thick, soft and smells great!
+Processed without any attempt to hide or cover the natural markings that occur during the animals life like bug bites or scratches.
+Full grain is soft and pliable between 1.5-2.0 mm in thickness and is the strongest, top of the line to use for premium quality motorcycle leathers.

 2) Aniline or semi-aniline?
-Full or pure aniline- only about 5% of the worlds hide supply is considered to be high enough quality to be aniline leather.
-Aniline dyeing is the process of soaking the hides in transparent aniline dyes which color or shades the skins without obscuring the natural markings or grain of the leather.
-The hides are dyed all the way through without any pigmented topcoat.
-Often referred to as drum dried or aniline leather, it has a wonderful feel, soft to touch, and smell of Quality leather.
+Full or pure aniline- only about 5% of the worlds hide supply is considered to be high enough quality to be aniline.
+This is the process of soaking the hides in transparent aniline dyes which color or shades the skins without obscuring the natural markings or grain of the hide.
+They are dyed all the way through without any pigmented topcoat.
+Often referred to as drum dried aniline, it has the wonderful soft touch, and smell you would expect from quality leathers.

 3) Semi-aniline- is an extra step beyond pure aniline dyeing which adds a top coating of highly dispersed pigments and dyes to the surface of aniline-dyed hides.

 4) Plated leather- when full grain has too many scratches or defects on the surface it is buffed or sanded to remove as many as possible.
 This also removes some of the natural grain.
-A pattern is then embossed into the surface and finished with a semi-aniline dye.
-Also considered to be top quality leather often used for motorcycle leathers, it is not as strong as full grain leather.
+A pattern is then embossed ,or plated, into the surface and finished with a semi-aniline dye.
+Also considered to be top quality leathers often used for motorcycle apparel, though it is not as strong as full grain.

-7) Leather types- now that you know the difference in the quality of leather lets go over the different types of leather used in motorcycle apparel.
-Better motorcycle leather is from cow or buffalo hide.
+7) Leather types- now that you know the difference in the quality lets go over the different types of leathers used in motorcycle apparel.
+Better motorcycle clothing is from cow or buffalo hide.
 The good buffalo is from American bison.
 Cheap and low quality hides are pig, goat and water buffalo.
 The problem with water buffalo is it never softens and is stiff forever.
-Lamb skin is a beautiful, soft and expensive hide but is very thin and is used for women’s tops purses and leather shirts.
+Lamb skin is a beautiful, soft and expensive hide but is very thin, used for women’s tops purses and skirts.